Decorative Icon

 Don't be afraid if you do not meet every single requirement in the description of a job listing.
 The list of requirements in a job listing is a recruiter's "Unicorn List", all the things the perfect candidate would have.
 But if you meet at least 50% of the listed requirements on the job description and you feel confident in your abilities, go ahead and apply.
 Companies still expect to train and onboard new staff, so itis more important that an applicant has the ability to learn.

 Recruiters are looking for the right person for the job and who puts in the effort to make a personal connection.
-Make sure your resume, cover letter, and portfolio line up with or touch on the requirements of a job posting.
+Make sure your resume, cover letter, and portfolio samples line up with the requirements and expectations of a job posting.
 Describe your abilities, talk about your personal experiences, and showcase how your skills would be a good fit for the job.
 Portray yourself as the solution to their problem.

 Interviews should be a conversation between you and the interviewers.
 Make sure to ask questions to show you are interested in learning more about the job, the company, and your potential coworkers.